Everybody, Sing!

 Everybody, Sing! is a Philippine television game show broadcast by Kapamilya Channel.
-Hosted by Vice Ganda, it aired on the network's Yes Weekend line up from June 5, 2021 to February 11, 2024, replacing the third season of Your Face Sounds Familiar and was replaced by the third season of The Voice Teens.
+Hosted by Vice Ganda, it premiered on the network's Yes Weekend line up on June 5, 2021.

 Gameplay

 Before the show was pre-empted, there can be 100 individuals in a community group, and a community group can win as much as ₱2,000,000, to be shared by everyone.
 Due to the COVID-19 pandemic in the Philippines and ABS-CBN's franchise renewal controversy, numerous changes were implemented.

-A community group consisting of 25, 50, or 100 individuals with ages ranging from 18 to 59, dubbed as the "Songbayanan," will be divided equally into five or ten rows, (Note: Previously, before the game show was pre-empted, the number of individuals who can compete in a community group was 100.
+A community group consisting of 25, 50, or 100 individuals with ages ranging from 18 to 59, dubbed as the "Songbayanan" (Songmmunity, from song and sambayanan community), will be divided equally into five or ten rows, (Note: Previously, before the game show was pre-empted, the number of individuals who can compete in a community group was 100.
 It was then lowered to 25 during the first season due to the COVID-19 restrictions and guidelines.
-Both the number of players and the winning jackpot (50 players and one million pesos) was doubled in the second season.
-The original number of players and winning jackpot (which increased to more than two million pesos) was implemented on the third season.) whose each row is referred to as "SINGko" (lit. 'five songs') or "SONGpu" (lit. 'ten songs').
+Both the number of players and the winning jackpot (50 players and ₱1,000,000) was doubled in the second season.
+The original number of players and winning jackpot (which increased to more than ₱2,000,000) was implemented on the third season.) whose each row is referred to as "SINGko" (lit. 'five songs') or "SONGpu" (lit. 'ten songs').
 Each round, one row will be chosen by the "ChooSera" to play a particular game.
 Each game has a different set of mechanics; However, they have the same goal, each contestant has one attempt to complete a line of a song, they will receive ₱1,000 for each correct guess, and the community group gets an additional 2–4 seconds to their jackpot round timer.
 The more correct guesses the group has, the more chances of them winning the jackpot prize.
 The community group will then get to participate in the jackpot round (named "[Ultimate] Everybody GuesSing"), wherein the community group is tasked to name each song that is being played by the band.
 If they name all 10 songs (later 20 in the third season), they can share the winning jackpot of ₱500,000, ₱1,000,000, ₱2,000,000, or more.